cisco/ChezScheme/IMPLEMENTATION.md

 `%fpmove` primitives (which may simply turn back into `set!s` using the output language, or they may get simplified).
-When the compiler generates additional `set!`s after instruction selection, it generates only cnstrainted forms, where target or source `mref`s have a single register and a small, aligned offset.
+When the compiler generates additional `set!`s after instruction selection, it generates only constrained forms, where target or source `mref`s have a single register and a small, aligned offset.

 To organize all of this work, a backend implementation like